Premises Liability Attorneys

-It’s not uncommon for negligent parties to claim that the victim’s injuries were the result of their own negligence.
+It’s not uncommon for negligent parties to claim that a victim’s injuries were the result of personal negligence.
 For this reason and many others, if you have suffered catastrophic injuries or if a loved one was killed because of a dangerous condition on another’s property, it is critical that you not speak to any insurance company representatives without legal representation.

-Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation with our personal injury attorneys.
-We represent clients on a contingency fee basis – meaning you pay nothing unless you win.
+Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation with our personal injury attorney.
+Our firm represents clients on a contingency fee basis—meaning you pay nothing unless you win.

 Types of Premises Liability Cases